 Meals are to be provided in accordance with the meal plan purchased by the Guest and agreed to by the Host family.
 Guests are expected to prepare their own breakfast and/or lunch with food purchased by the Host.
-Hosts are required to prepare and share a nutritious dinner 5 days a week to encourage regular conversation and interaction with the Guest.
+Hosts are required to prepare and share a nutritious dinner five days a week to encourage regular conversation and interaction with the Guest.

 No other fees should be collected by the Host from the Guest unless agreed to by AHN staff.

 Each member of the family over the age of 18 agrees to allow AHN to perform a national criminal (not credit) background check with a cost not to exceed $20 per Host family member.
 AHN will arrange the background check using information provided by the Host.
 The costs to cover this background check will be deducted from the Host reimbursement payment for the first placement of an AHN Guest.
-Background Checks will be required once every two years for hosts of students Over 18 years of age.
-Hosts with current placements of students Under 18 years of age will have annual background checks.
+Background Checks will be required once every two years for hosts of students over 18 years of age.
+Hosts with current placements of students under 18 years of age will have annual background checks.